awsdocs/aws-organizations-docs/doc_source/orgs_manage_accounts_access.md

 1. Sign in to the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/) as a user with administrator permissions in the master account\.
 This is required to delegate permissions to the IAM group whose users will access the role in the member account\.

-1. In the navigation pane, choose **Groups**, and then choose the name of the group \(not the check box\) whose members you want to be able to assume the role in the member account\.
+1. In the navigation pane, choose **Groups** and then choose the name of the group \(not the check box\) whose members you want to be able to assume the role in the member account\.
 If required, you can create a new group\.

 1. Choose the **Permissions** tab, and then expand the **Inline Policies** section\.